-- WHEREAS, heat islands are created by development projects that result in impermeable and dry surfaces that have taken the place of open land and vegetation; and - WHEREAS, the effects from climate change are leading to higher temperatures and more severe heat island affects; and - WHEREAS, heat islands lead to increased energy consumption due to the extensive use of air-conditioning, especially during the hot and humid summer months; and - WHEREAS, efforts to cool urban heat islands may produce many benefits to the City, including lowing temperatures, reduced demand for electricity, reducing air pollution, greenhouse gases, and may prevent certain harmful health impacts; and - WHEREAS, the City of Miami Beach 2025 Comprehensive Plan (Comprehensive Plan), under the the Future Land Use Element, at Policy 3.6 requires that the City "[m]aximize unpaved landscape to allow for more stormwater infiltration.
-Encourage planting of vegetation that is highly water absorbent, can withstand the marine environment, and the impacts of tropical storm winds.
-Encourage development measures that include innovative climate adaption and mitigation designs with creative co-benefits where possible"; and - WHEREAS, for the purpose of prioritizing funding for infrastructure and adaptation planning the Comprehensive Plan designates the entire City as an "Adaptation Action Area" ("AAA") containing one or more areas that experience coastal flooding due to extreme high tides and storm surges, and which areas are vulnerable to the related impacts of rising sea levels; and - WHEREAS, the Comprehensive Plan under the Conservation/Coastal Zone Management Element, at Policy 13.4 states that "the City will develop and implement adaptation strategies for areas vulnerable to coastal flooding, tidal events, storm surge, flash floods, stormwater runoff, salt water intrusion and other impacts related to climate change or exacerbated by sea level rise, with the intent to increase the community's comprehensive adaptability and resiliency capacities"; and - WHEREAS, the Comprehensive Plan under the Conservation/Coastal Zone Management Element, at Policy 13.8 provides that the "City shall integrate AAAs into existing and future City processes and city-wide plans and documents which may include: Land Development Regulations;" and - WHEREAS, the City seeks to implement certain land development regulation modifications to allow for certain sustainable construction methods which may assist the City in reducing the "heat island" effects, and may also utilize alternate technologies, like solar panels or "cool pavement" technologies to reduce some of the effects of climate change in the City; and - WHEREAS, the amendments set forth below are necessary to accomplish all of the above objectives. - NOW THEREFORE, BE IT ORDAINED BY THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA. - SECTION 1.
-The City Code of the City of Miami Beach, Chapter 114, entitled "General provisions," at Section 114-1, entitled "Definitions," is hereby amended as follows:
+WHEREAS, heat islands are created by development projects that result in impermeable and dry surfaces that take the place of open land and vegetation; and

+WHEREAS, the effects of climate change include increases in average temperatures, leading to more severe heat island effects; and

+WHEREAS, heat islands lead to increased energy consumption due to the extensive use of air conditioning, especially during the hot and humid summer months; and

+WHEREAS, efforts to cool urban heat islands will benefit the City by lowering temperatures, reducing demand for electricity, reducing air pollution and greenhouse gas emissions, and preventing certain harmful health impacts; and

+WHEREAS, the Future Land Use Element of the City of Miami Beach 2025 Comprehensive Plan ("Comprehensive Plan"), at Policy 3.6, requires that the City "[m]aximize unpaved landscape to allow for more stormwater infiltration[;] [e]ncourage planting of vegetation that is highly water absorbent, can withstand the marine environment, and the impacts of tropical storm winds[;] [and] [e]ncourage development measures that include innovative climate adaption and mitigation designs with creative co-benefits where possible . . . "; and

+WHEREAS, for the purpose of prioritizing funding for infrastructure improvements and adaptation planning, the Comprehensive Plan designates the entire City as an "Adaptation Action Area" ("AAA"), containing one or more areas that experience coastal flooding due to extreme high tides and storm surges, and which areas are vulnerable to the related impacts of rising sea levels; and

+WHEREAS, the Conservation/Coastal Zone Management Element of the Comprehensive Plan, at Policy 14.4, states that "[t]he City will develop and implement adaptation strategies for areas vulnerable to coastal flooding, tidal events, storm surge, flash floods, stormwater runoff, salt water intrusion and other impacts related to climate change or exacerbated by sea level rise, with the intent to increase the community's comprehensive adaptability and resiliency capacities"; and

+WHEREAS, the Conservation/Coastal Zone Management Element of the Comprehensive Plan, at Policy 14.8, provides that the "City shall integrate AAAs into existing and future City processes and city-wide plans and documents," including the land development regulations; and

+WHEREAS, the City Commission desires to amend the land development regulations to provide for sustainable construction methods, including alternative technologies like solar panels or "cool pavements," all of which may assist the City to reduce "heat island" effects, and to reduce some of the negative impacts of climate change in the City; and

+WHEREAS, the amendments set forth below are necessary to accomplish the above objectives.

+NOW THEREFORE, BE IT ORDAINED BY THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA.

+SECTION 1.
+Chapter 114 of the City Code, entitled "General Provisions," is hereby amended as follows:

-CHAPTER 114
+CHAPTER 114 GENERAL PROVISIONS